clartaq/cwiki/resources/private/md/Work_Notes.md

   - technical note
 ---

 This page is the on-going saga of working on the CWiki program.

+#### The Scrollbars on Long Articles are Distracting, 16 Jun 2019, 04:44:07 pm, ####

+When viewing/reading a long page (like this one), the scroll bars to the right of the text can be distracting.
+They should fade away unless the mouse is over the text, ready to scroll it.

+**Update:** 16 Jun 2019, 04:52:03 pm.
+After a little web searching, I came across [this link](https://stackoverflow.com/questions/8631799/make-scrollbars-only-visible-when-a-div-is-hovered-over) on StackOverflow.
+The answer by "kizu" (about half way down the page), though not the "accepted" answer, seems like the right approach.

+There was also an interesting answer about fading components in and out [here](https://stackoverflow.com/questions/8631799/make-scrollbars-only-visible-when-a-div-is-hovered-over).
+But that doesn't seem to apply to scrollbars.

+**Update:** 16 Jun 2019, 05:29:34 pm.
+Adding a `div` of class `scrollbox-content` to the functions `short-form-template`, `view-wiki-page` and `view-list-page` in `cwiki.layouts.base` seems to be all that is required to add the disappearing/appearing scrollbars.

 #### Some Change in the Tag Editor Screwed Up the Layout in Firefox, 10 Jun 2019, 08:50:52 am. ####